DannyB5544/Catnip-Cogs/README.md

 # Available cogs
   1. `HTTPCat:` Ever wanted cats for all your HTTP errors?
 Well now you can with this cog!
 Seriously, it's adorable.
+  2. `Analytics:` Get basic stats on users and the server!
+Works like a charm!
+ACHEVIEMENTS COMING SOON!

 # Contact
 If you'd like us to make a cog, report an issue, or suggest an enhancement: go [here](https://github.com/Catnipz/Catnip-Cogs/issues)!
 We also have a **WIP** server that's right.... [here](https://discord.gg/7N2rEpy)